-According to Chalik & Chalik, one of the best things you can do for reducing your child’s chance of injury is to teach him or her to be careful in and around the swimming pool.
+According to Chalik & Chalik, one of the best things you can do for reducing your child’s chance of a slip and fall pool accident injury is to teach him or her to be careful in and around the swimming pool.
 However, public pool owners are always responsible for ensuring that their surfaces are safe when used in the manner upon which they were intended.
 If you have initiated a slip and fall lawsuit as a result of a negligence, but worry about your ability to keep up with all of your expenses, call USClaims.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.